FAQ| IR

 Corporate Governance

-S-OIL has established top-tier transparent and sound corporate governance among listed companies in Korea and a trusting relationship with stakeholders, through organizing the Board of Directors (BOD) and sub-committees with diversity, independence and rich expertise, and ensuring checks and balances in business activities.
+S-OIL has established the most transparent and sound corporate governance among listed companies in Korea and a trusting relationship with its stakeholders by organizing the Board of Directors and its committees with diversity, independence, and rich expertise, and ensuring checks and balances in business operations.

 Balance between Diversity and Independence

-S-OIL nominates director candidates with diversity including nationality, race, gender, etc. and expertise to ensure that various stakeholders' interests are duly represented and mutual complementation among directors can be maintained in accordance with internal procedures.
-They are officially appointed as directors at the general shareholders' meeting.
-Also, thoroughly vetted and carefully considered for director candidate selection are the capability and capacity to work as part of an independent and objective BOD, as well as their vision, leadership, expert knowledge, and career experiences.
-Further, to ensure the independence of the BOD, a candidate is also screened for factors that may be material to that his/her ability to be independent.
+S-OIL nominates director candidates with expertise and diversity including nationality, race, gender, etc. in accordance with internal procedures, to ensure that various stakeholders' interests are duly represented and mutual complementation among directors can be maintained.
+Candidates are officially appointed as directors at the general shareholders' meeting.
+Based on the essential competencies of the BOD, the Company selects candidates through verification of their vision, leadership, expertise, and work experience, as well as their capabilities and qualities for independent and objective BOD activities.
+Further, to ensure the independence of the BOD, a candidate is also screened for factors that may be material to that his/her ability.
 Thus, whether he/she is working or has been working for S-OIL in the past five years, whether he/she is engaging or has been engaging in any audit or consulting service for S-OIL, and whether he/she has any material relationship or transaction with S-OIL are comprehensively taken into consideration.
-For outside directors, in particular, the Outside Director Candidates Recommendation Committee (ODCRC) recommends the most suitable candidates, after evaluating candidates in accordance with internal standards to confirm that they have no vested interest in S-OIL or any other reasons for disqualification.
+For outside directors, in particular, the Outside Director Candidates Recommendation Committee (ODCRC) recommends the most suitable candidates with independence, after evaluating candidates in accordance with internal standards to confirm that they have no vested interest in S-OIL or any other reasons for disqualification.
 The BOD leverages the expertise and diverse experience directors bring in the various fields of oil industry, renewable energy, international trade, finance, etc. and two female directors have been serving on the board since 2019, further improving its diversity.
-Having served in various fields, such as the government, industry, and academia, they will significantly contribute to enhancing the diversity and independence of the BOD.
+Having served in various fields, such as the government, industry, and academia, directors with rich experience and capability in the energy and chemical industry will significantly contribute to enhancing the diversity and independence of the BOD.

 Independency Policy of Outside Directors